tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects in Organisational Psychology (unless they are dealing with social network analysis)
 * Projects in Parapsychology.
 * Projects in Forensic Psychology (e.g., rape acceptance myths) or on eye-witness testimony.
-* Projects on COVID19 (but see the example of meta-analysing the reliability of one of these scales).
+* Projects on COVID19 (but see exceptions above).
 * Projects on body image and the media.
 * Projects on nutrition, supplements, aromas.
 * Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy).
-* Projects on attachment theory and psychological trauma.
+* Projects on attachment theory and/or psychological trauma.
 * Projects on sleep.
 * Projects on attractiveness, face perception, etc.
 * Projects on birth order (unless they would be replication style projects, especially relating to family relationships).